-Please Purchase at our SHOPEE WEBSTORE to enjoy free Shipping
+Please Purchase at our SHOPEE WEBSTORE to enjoy free Shipping and RM7 Off for first Purchase.

 We have wide range of ac adapter suitable to LCD screen, Laptop and all other kinds of devices that required AC adapter.
 Please purchase at our SHOPEE webstore to enjoy free shipping in Malaysia.